yar123yar/Restaurant-Sales-and-Customer-Behavior-Analysis-Using-SQL/README.md

 ## Project background

 Fork & Feast is a mid-sized restaurant chain established in 2019, known for its diverse menu and strong customer base across urban locations.
-To support data-informed decision-making, using MySQL, this project analyzes 12,000 restaurant order records from January 1 to March 9, 2023, this project aims to analyze sales trends, item popularity, customer behavior, and peak business hours—ultimately providing data-backed recommendations to enhance performance across kitchen operations, product development, and marketing strategies.
+To support data-informed decision-making, using MySQL and Python for Data Visualization, this project analyzes 12,000 restaurant order records from January 1 to March 9, 2023, this project aims to analyze sales trends, item popularity, customer behavior, and peak business hours—ultimately providing data-backed recommendations to enhance performance across kitchen operations, product development, and marketing strategies.

 ## Database Overview